Ryedale Roman Bronzes: Acquisition and public display

-The assemblage comprised non-precious metals so did not qualify as treasure under the terms of the Treasure Act 1996.
+The assemblage comprised non-precious metals and so did not qualify as treasure under the terms of the Treasure Act 1996.
 It was placed on public display at Hansons Auctioneers in London on 28th April 2021.
 It was originally valued at between £70,000 and £90,000.
 In May 2021 it was sold in the private auction for £185,000.
-The Yorkshire Museum purchased the assemblage from David Aaron Ltd., who had originally bought it, with financial support from a private donor Richard Beleson, the Art Fund and other private donors.
+The Yorkshire Museum purchased the assemblage from David Aaron Ltd., who had originally bought it, with financial support from a private donor, Richard Beleson, the Art Fund and other private donors.

-They were displayed at the Frieze Art Fair in London from 13 to 17 October 2021 before being added to the Yorkshire Museum's collection.
+The artefacts were displayed at the Frieze Art Fair in London from 13 to 17 October 2021 before being added to the Yorkshire Museum's collection.
 In February 2022 it announced that the museum, which had been closed since November 2021, would reopen on 8 April 2022 with a new exhibition focussing on the hoard.